daattali/daattali.github.io/_posts/2016-08-29-advanced-shiny-tips.md

 - 2016-09-16: [Use a custom function to convert the JavaScript data into an R object](#javascript-to-r-handler)
 - 2016-10-11: [Run arbitrary code live in Shiny - great for testing during development](#run-arbitrary-code)
 - 2016-11-23: [Adding text (or inputs) to the navigation bar in a navbarPage](#navbar-add-text)
+- 2017: I am no longer updating this article - for the updated list, [click here](https://github.com/daattali/advanced-shiny#readme)